Logo design has come a long way since the start of the 20th century.

 In 1955, the nation’s fascination with space travel was heating up.
 As Denise Ngo of Popular Science explains:

 Although modern historians consider Sputnik’s launch in 1957 as the start of the Space Age, its aesthetic can be traced back to at least a decade earlier, when rocket ships, spaceflight and nuclear energy entered the public consciousness.

 This awareness impacted every arena of design.
 That includes typefaces and logos.
 So, “futuristic” script typefaces like the one used in the Frigidaire logo were rampant in 1950’s advertising and brand design.

 This streamlined typeface logo implies speed, grace, and efficiency.
 And, it serves as a visual representation of the optimistic space-age zeitgeist of the 1950s.

 Today, these retro script fonts are experiencing a resurgence in popularity – perhaps in response to the clean minimalism of the sans-serif fonts that dominate modern design.
-But, they’ve got a lot of personality.
+But, they’ve got a lot of personalities.
 So, if you’re considering a mid-century, script-style font for your logo, make sure it matches your brand.

 The original NASA insignia (in use from 1959 – 1975) features a round blue planet (or “meatball”).
-It also features stars, a red V-shaped vector which represents aeronautics, and a slender white ellipse meant to indicate space travel.
+It also features stars, a red V-shaped vector representing aeronautics, and a slender white ellipse meant to indicate space travel.
 The official NASA seal (a sort of dress-up logo for special events) features these same elements.